potatoqualitee/fossilize/README.md

-# Fossil - Mastodon account backup tool
+# Fossilize - Mastodon account backup tool

 This Action will help you backup Mastodon account items to CSV files, including: